devDanielFelix/devDanielFelix/README.md

 <h3>- Software Engineer. 💻</h3>

 <p align="justify">- Hi, my name is Daniel.
 I'm 25 years old and a programming student.
-I'm constantly striving to enhance my skills and deepen my expertise in development.
+Enhance my skills and broaden my knowledge in software development.
 My dedication is focused on delivering efficient and creative solutions, and my goal is to grow professionally as a programmer, contributing to the success of challenging and innovative projects. </p> <br>

 <h3>- Let’s work together?</h3> <br>